archilex/advanced-tables-docs/README.md

 #### High-impact changes

+##### Migrations

+Due to the namespace changes, you will need to update your old migrations to use the new namespacing and methods.

+In your `create_filament_filter_sets_table` and your `create_filament_filter_set_user_table.php.php` migrations, change:

+`use Archilex\FilamentFilterSets\Support\Config;` to `use Archilex\AdvancedTables\Support\Config;`

+*Important: Do **NOT** delete and republish your old migrations if you have already deployed to your production server.
+Doing this will create new migration files and when deploying to production you will encounter errors as the database tables have already been created.*

 ##### Filter Set Filter

 The previous `FilterSetFilter` that lived in the `filters` dropdown has replaced by the [Quick Save](#quick-save-new) button to save new views and the [View Manager](#view-manager-new) to select and manage them.
 This means you should remove the `FilterSetFilter` and its imported class `use Archilex\FilamentFilterSets\Filters\FilterSetFilter` from each of your tables.